gemerden/statemachine/statemachine/docs/tutorial.md

 * _setting a condition on a transition,_
 * _using wildcard and listed states to define multiple transitions at once._

 _With these elements a fully functional state machine can be implemented.
-As a state machine grows in complexity or needs to meet additional requirements, the features in the sections below can become more useful._
+As a state machine grows in complexity or needs to meet additional requirements, the features in the advanced tutorial will become more useful._

 ---
 ### Advanced: Switched Transitions